stefan-jeitler/generic-app/ReadMe.md

 # Generic App - *a monorepo's tale*

 A generic app without any use case.
-The main purpose of this project is to get familiar with Github as code hosting platform and
+The main purposes of this project are getting familiar with Github as code hosting platform and
-to create a monorepo with multiple apps where each app can be deployed indenpendently.
+creating a monorepo with multiple apps where each app can be deployed indenpendently.

 Every deployable software in this repo gets a unique human-readable identifier that I call **technical-id**.
 Right now, there are two of them **web-api** and **client-app**.